sav-che/TL-2/Authors/LObel, Mathias de (Lobel, Lobelius) {std. Lobel}.md

-> [!cite] BHL link: this entry starts at [page 130](https://www.biodiversitylibrary.org/item/104137#page/146/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 130](https://www.biodiversitylibrary.org/page/33355217) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-L'Obel, Mathias de \[Lobel, Lobelius\] (1538-1616), Flemish botanist; worked with Rondelet at Montpellier 1565-1566; from 1566-1572 in England; from 1572-1584 in the Netherlands, from 1584 again in England; botanist to James I; curator of Lord Edward Zouche's garden at Hackney. (*Lobel*).
+L'Obel, Mathias de \[Lobel, Lobelius\] (1538-1616), Flemish botanist; worked with Rondelet at Montpellier 1565-1566; from 1566-1572 in England; from 1572-1584 in the Netherlands, from 1584 again in England; botanist to James I; curator of Lord Edward Zouche's garden at Hackney.
+**Abbreviated name**: *Lobel*

 #### Herbarium and types